leanprover/vstte2024/README.md

 This is the accompanying code for the invited lean tutorial held at [VSTTE 2024](https://www.soundandcomplete.org/vstte2024.html) by Sebastian Ullrich and Joachim Breitner.

-It is based on [material written by David Thrane Christiansen](https://github.com/david-christiansen/lean-fkbh-24-2) for the tutorial "Lean for the Functional Programmer", presented at *Mødegruppen for F#unktionelle Københavnere* by David Thrane Christiansen on 2024-08-27 and 2024-09-24.

 ## Overview

 In this tutorial we will see the following features of Lean